This file portion of www.watertownhistory.org website

 hot water.

-cleanliness did away with some subtle source of suppuration which separated the
+claimed that cleanliness did away with some subtle source of suppuration which

 was sure he was in the right direction.

-operations of the successive decades were freely engaged in with the same
+of the successive decades were freely engaged in with the same precautions, and

-doctor, to put it mildly, was exceedingly glad, and expressed the fact that
+put it mildly, was exceedingly glad, and expressed the fact that “Lister got

 preceded its administration by large doses of whisky.
 This was so different from his teachings at